Underground Railroad in Indiana: Operation

 Escaped slaves, even after they reached Indiana, were still enslaved from a legal perspective and could be captured and returned to slavery.
 In order to keep the fugitives safe, Underground Railroad members formed a loosely-organized network of stations (safe places to stay) around the state.
 Conductors and their associates provided food and shelter in barns, private homes, churches, and even caves and coal mines.
 Escaped slaves traveled in small groups, typically less than ten people, to stations at distances of 10 mi to 20 mi apart, the range that a small group could cover safely at night.

 In order to keep the runaways safe, and to protect the identities of those who provided aid, as few people as possible knew about the hiding places for runaways.
 Men were usually involved in transporting them from station to station, but women took fugitives into their homes, nursed the sick, and provided food, clothing, and shelter.
 Those active in the network are not all known by name and little is known of their secret activities.
 Conductors did not know all the stations or their associates along the routes.
 The participants' friends and neighbors may not have known of their involvement, or if they were suspicious, may have remained silent.

+Operations in Jefferson County, Indiana

+Jefferson County in Indiana was an important layover point in the Underground Railroad because of its proximity to the Ohio River and Kentucky, a slave state.
+Its proximity facilitated it as a midpoint of origin for slaves traveling north.
+The county formed an interracial community of white and Black citizens who worked together to provide shelter, guidance, and protection to runaways.

+Local citizens comprised the Quakers, free blacks, and residents of other faiths like Baptists, Presbyterians, Methodists, and Quakers who used homes, farms, and churches as sanctuaries.
+Despite pro-slavery sentiments and the threat of the Fugitive Slave Act of 1850, Jefferson County residents persisted in covert activities to aid runaways.

+Noted individuals were George DeBaptiste, a Black barber in the Georgetown part of Madison, who helped runaways and once led a sheriff's posse astray to protect a fugitive.
+Chapman Harris, a Black minister, and Elijah Anderson, a blacksmith, also stood out.
+The John Todd House, built in 1838 along the Ohio River shoreline near Clifty Falls, was a prominent first stop on the Indiana side of the river.
+White abolitionist and ex-justice of the Indiana Supreme Court, Stephen C. Stevens, provided legal aid to those accused under fugitive slave law.
+Even antislavery societies such as Neil's Creek Anti-Slavery Society and schools such as Eleutherin College aided the movement.

+These were highly organized at the local level and benefited immensely due to secrecy and interracial cooperation, especially testifying to the enormous contribution of Jefferson County to the Underground Railroad.